Recovering From Your Pacemaker Procedure

 When to Call Your Doctor

-- Have a heartrate that drops below the minimum rate set for your pacemaker.
+- Have a heart rate that drops below the lowest rate set for your pacemaker

-- Have symptoms of an abnormal heart rhythm and have been instructed to call.
+- Have symptoms of an abnormal heart rhythm and have been told to call

-- Notice any swelling, redness, or drainage from your incisions.
+- Notice swelling, redness or drainage from your incisions

-- Develop a fever that does not go away in two or three days.
+- Have a fever longer than two or three days

-- Plan to travel or move away.
-Work with your doctor to develop a follow-up plan while you are away.
+- Plan to travel or move so you can form a care plan for while you are away

-- Notice anything unusual or unexpected, such as new symptoms or symptoms like the ones you had before you received your device.
+- Notice anything unusual or unexpected, like new symptoms or symptoms you had before your pacemaker

 Resources and Support